bmw-software-engineering/lobster/packages/lobster-tool-trlc/README.md

 is created.

-If you need to justify requirements not being linked or implemented, then you can also defined up to three extra fields (using `just_up`, `just_down`, and `just_global`) that should carry this information.
+If you need to justify requirements not being linked or implemented, then you can also define up to three extra fields (using `just_up`, `just_down`, and `just_global`) that should carry this information.
 For example: